 Notnow Collective did not get the ACE Emergency funding.

-At the point of theatres’ closure we were in the middle of touring our new show Pepper & Honey – a unique project connecting us with those who know our work, but also significantly expending our work to new audiences up and down the country.
+At the point of theatres’ closure we were in the middle of touring our new show Pepper & Honey – a unique project connecting us with those who know our work, but also significantly expanding our work to new audiences up and down the country.

 Our audiences took part in the story about having in common much more than what divides us.